Chapter 1 – 3: New Places and New Faces

 Chapter 9: The next day at lunch, Lymie teased him about how he looked and brought him up-to-date on the latest news about BooBoo Anderson.
-Mark Blumberg, the principal's son, and Paul Robbins had told the police that they saw two grubby looking hitchikers walking down the street toward BooBoo's house.
+Mark Blumberg, the principal’s son, and his friend Jack Robbins had told the police that they saw two grubby looking hitchikers walking down the street toward BooBoo’s house.
 Now the theory was that hitchhikers had murdered BooBoo.

 Because of the pills that the doctor had given Tyler, he had trouble staying awake in Old Lady Waverly’s class.
 Every time he would nod off, Mary Grace would jab him in the back with her pen.
 Finally, Old Lady Waverly caught her and moved her to the front of the class.
 Unfortunately, without Mary Grace, the inevitable happened.

 Chapter 10: Tyler was thrown out of Old Lady Waverly’s class and sent to Mr. Blumberg’s office.
 While there, Mr. Blumberg reviewed his activities since his arrival at school.
 This included sleeping in class, tardiness, and fighting.
 As he questioned Tyler on each of these items, Tyler responded honestly which only seemed to dig a deeper hole for him.